Why do teenagers take risks?

-It’s natural for teenagers to want new experiences.
+It’s natural for your pre-teen or teen to want new experiences.

-This is because teenagers need to explore their own limits and abilities, as well as the boundaries you set.
-Some young people really love the ‘rush’ of thrills, risks and adventure.
-And most teenagers want to express strong personal values and a sense of themselves as individuals.
+This is because your child needs to explore their own limits and abilities, as well as the boundaries you set.
+Some young people love the ‘rush’ of thrills, risks and adventure.
+And most want to express strong personal values and a sense of themselves as individuals.

-It’s all part of their path to accepting responsibility, forming identities and becoming independent young adults.
+It’s all part of your child’s path to accepting responsibility, forming identity and becoming an independent young adult.

-Also, teenagers are sometimes more likely than adults to make quick decisions without thinking through the consequences.
+Also, your child might be more likely than an adult to make quick decisions without thinking through the consequences.
 This is because the parts of the teenage brain that handle planning and impulse control don’t completely mature until about age 25.

-And sometimes teenagers do potentially risky things to feel a sense of belonging to a group.
+And sometimes your child might do risky things to feel a sense of belonging to a group.
 They want to perform, impress, show off or do what they think is ‘normal’ for their group.

 Risky behaviour might include: